MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 To block printing of documents based on information classification use [Endpoint DLP](/purview/endpoint-dlp-learn-about).

 ## Bluetooth

+You can use device control to control access to Bluetooth services on Windows devices or by using Endpoint DLP.

 > [!TIP]
 > If you're using Mac, device control can control access to Bluetooth.
 See **[Device Control for macOS](mac-device-control-overview.md)**.